EjabberdUpgrade/kafka-admin-tool/README.md

-# Kafka Web Console
+# Kafka Admin Tool

-The Kafka Web Console is an admin tool for managing your [Kafka](http://kafka.apache.org/) cluster.
+The Kafka Admin Tool is an admin tool for managing your [Kafka](http://kafka.apache.org/) cluster.
 It provides a quick and easy way to administer your Kafka cluster.
 The console allows you to create/delete topics, and find information about your cluster, including detailed information about topics, brokers, and consumers.